NJ Saltwater Reg. Summary

 National and NJ Saltwater Angler Registry Program

-NEW JERSEY LAUNCHES FREE ANGLER REGISTRY
+NEW JERSEY FREE ANGLER REGISTRY

 Anglers Must Register In NJ Or Face Fines Of Up To $3,000 (**May be subject to change) According to the state DEP website: